edwin-jones/stampy/readme.md

 # Stampy

-This repository hosts the source code for Stampy, a simple unix timestamp to date string converter for Google Chrome.
+This repository hosts the source code for Stampy, a simple unix timestamp to readable date converter extension for Google Chrome.

 ## Installation